 - fluorescent tubes and energy saving light globes (CFLs).

 White goods can be recycled through the City's free, pre-booked clean-up service.
 Call 02 9265 9333 to arrange a collection.
 Household batteries, mobiles and light bulbs can be recycled at the City’s Neighbourhood Service Centres or libraries.
 Save all other items on the list above for the next Household Chemical CleanOut collection.

 Other places to drop off e-waste

-You can also drop off your e-waste at Harvey Norman in Broadway, Alexandria, Bondi Junction and Moore Park and at Officeworks in Alexandria and Glebe – visit their website below for more information on what you can bring.
+You can also drop off your e-waste at Harvey Norman in Broadway, Alexandria, Bondi Junction and Moore Park.
+Limited items can be recycled at Officeworks in Alexandria and Glebe – visit their website below for more information on what you can bring.